Arrangement of lines: Algorithms

 Marc van Kreveld suggested the algorithmic problem of computing shortest paths between vertices in a line arrangement, where the paths are restricted to follow the edges of the arrangement, more quickly than the quadratic time that it would take to apply a shortest path algorithm to the whole arrangement graph.
 An approximation algorithm is known, and the problem may be solved efficiently for lines that fall into a small number of parallel families (as is typical for urban street grids), but the general problem remains open.

 Non-Euclidean line arrangements

-A pseudoline arrangement is a family of curves that share similar topological properties with a line arrangement.
-These can be defined most simply in the projective plane as simple closed curves any two of which meet in a single crossing point.
+An arrangement of pseudolines is a family of curves that share similar topological properties with a line arrangement.
+These can be defined in the projective plane as simple closed curves any two of which meet in a single crossing point.
 A pseudoline arrangement is said to be stretchable if it is combinatorially equivalent to a line arrangement.
 Determining stretchability is a difficult computational task: it is complete for the existential theory of the reals to distinguish stretchable arrangements from non-stretchable ones.
 Every arrangement of finitely many pseudolines can be extended so that they become lines in a "spread", a type of non-Euclidean incidence geometry in which every two points of a topological plane are connected by a unique line (as in the Euclidean plane) but in which other axioms of Euclidean geometry may not apply.